pedropradita/automation-web-with-selenium-java-testng-and-maven/README.md

-# My Sample code for automation web with selenium java testng and maven
+# My sample code for automation web with selenium java testng and maven

 ## Setup for Windows